ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 ## Agent

+Note: Like with Shield's pistols, you can hammer the FIRE button quickly for high DPs at close range.

-MP40 has a fast double tap.
+The MP40 has low recoil, but it didn't do anything special.
+Now it has a unique fast Double Tap.

-1911 now is silenced, with reduced recoil.
-F7AP hits harder.
-FBI Revolver is now badass.
+The 1911 was a poor ~~mans~~ agent's M1076.
+Now it stands out as Agent's single silenced pistol, and its recoil more manageable.
+Just be careful around armor!

+F7AP has a high fire rate, incredibly low recoil, and high AP, but was very weak.
+Now it hits harder, and can 2-STK unarmorered enemies with Double Tap.

+The FBI Revolver is more viable against armor, with a unique Fast Aimed Shot and a faster reload.

+The G18C Auto Pstol is fine as it is, dealing insane DPS.

-Akimbo now viable against armor.
+Akimbo now has much higher AP.

-Maxing Tactics is now worth it.
+Maxing Tactics now buffs MP5K damage (in addition to recoil), and the MP5K gains a small amount of AP.

 - Shop:
   - [ ] Star costs rebalanced